About Roaring River Falls

 On the opposite side of the Roaring River, there was a less developed path that followed the west bank of the Roaring River (just past the bridge over the Roaring River).

-Roaring River Falls is in Kings Canyon National Park.
-For information or inquiries about this area as well as current conditions, visit the NPS website.
+Roaring River Falls is in Kings Canyon National Park near Pinehurst in Fresno County, California.
+It is administered by the National Park Service.
+For information or inquiries about this area as well as current conditions, visit their website.

 Related Top 10 Lists